ukp1513/2pcf_mcf/README.md

 For information about correlation functions, please read the Chapter 3 of my PhD thesis: https://doi.org/10.5281/zenodo.7572218.

+### Sample data to test

+In this folder, I provide a sample data - 'real_galaxies' and 'random_galaxies'.
+Running the code on this sample data should give the results as in Fig. 3.11 (2pCF) and Fig. 3.18 (MCF) of my PhD thesis.

 For various applications of 2pCF and MCF, please see the papers:

 Sureshkumar et al. 2021: Galaxy and Mass Assembly (GAMA): Tracing galaxy environment using the marked correlation function, A&A 653, A35 (arXiv:2102.04177).